LanaKhalifa/deep-learning-flood-modeling/README.md

 ## 2. Training and Validating Multiple Architectures

-This stage involves systematic experimentation with various neural network architectures to predict water depth at the patch level.
+This stage involves systematic experimentation with various architectures to predict future water depth at the patch level.
-The process is organized into clearly defined subdirectories within:
+The process is organized into subdirectories within:

 > 📁 `multi_architecture_training/`